HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

         For more details on defining a server customization, refer to [Open Liberty server customizations](https://opensource.hcltechsw.com/leap-doc/latest/helm_open_liberty_custom.html){target="_blank"}.

         !!!important
+            !!! important
-            The openIdConnectClient redirects to `https://<your-domain>/oidcclient/redirect/<unique-oidc-id>` after authentication.
-Make sure that your valid redirect URIs in the IdP include an entry that matches this pattern, and that you're using a different ID than what you're using for DX.
-You may also need to modify your Ingress/Gateway API configuration so that `/oidcclient/redirect/<unique-oidc-id>` redirects to the Leap service.
+    The `openIdConnectClient` redirects to `https://<your-domain>/oidcclient/redirect/<unique-oidc-id>` after authentication.
+Make sure the valid redirect URIs in your IdP include an entry that matches this pattern, and use a different ID than the one you use for DX.
+You might also need to update your Ingress or Gateway API configuration so that `/oidcclient/redirect/<unique-oidc-id>` redirects to the Leap service.

     4. Add the following config properties related to OIDC in the `values.yaml` file.